 Kristen K. Waggoner

-Kristen K. Waggoner serves as senior counsel and senior vice president of U.S. legal advocacy with Alliance Defending Freedom.
+Kristen K. Waggoner serves as senior vice president of US legal advocacy, general counsel – Arizona, with Alliance Defending Freedom.
 In this role, Waggoner supervises a team of more than 50 attorneys and legal staff who specialize in constitutional law and focus on religious freedom, sanctity of life, and marriage and family.
 Waggoner joined Alliance Defending Freedom in 2013.

 Waggoner has extensive experience in civil litigation, employment, education, nonprofit, and constitutional law.
 After clerking with Washington Supreme Court Justice Richard B. Sanders and interning with U.S. Representative Linda Smith, Waggoner joined Ellis, Li & McKinstry, a Seattle law firm, where she became a partner in 2004.
 At ELM, Waggoner participated as counsel in hundreds of legal matters including constitutional cases such as Andersen v.
 King County (same-sex marriage), Stormans v.
 Wiesman (pharmacists’ conscience rights), State v.
 Arlene’s Flowers (floral designer’s right not to participate in same-sex marriage), State ex rel Gallwey v.
 Grimm (financial aid to religious university students), and State v.
 Hamlin (clergy-penitent privilege).
 Waggoner’s clients primarily included private schools and universities, churches, denominations, and other nonprofit organizations, and she served on the firm’s management, compensation, pro bono, and hiring committees.